 Wine and Flight Details

-We offer 2 flight options, Red or White at $10/tasting (tasting fee waived with 2 bottle purchase).
+Our current tasting menu is a flight of 5 wines, 1.5oz each, for $20.00 (tasting fee waived with 2 bottle purchase).
+Tastings are complimentary for club members and up to 3 additional guests.
 Sip wine by the glass or purchase a bottle of your favorite wine and enjoy onsite.

 We offer picnic baskets of pre-packaged savory goods that can be purchased during your tasting.
 Our picnic basket includes 2 cheeses, 1 salami, crackers, and chocolate.
 We will provide a cutting board, knife, and paper plates and napkins.
 Bring in your own picnic if you prefer; however, we ask that whatever you pack in, you pack out.